luispuerto/luispuerto-net/_posts/2018-01-18-convert-you-pi-in-an-airplay-receiver.md

 ## Shairport Sync db range

-There is a final setting we need to configure and it&#8217;s related to the audio range in which Shairport Sync operates.
-To do it we need to open the config file of Shariport Sync, therefore run the following command on the Pi&#8217;s terminal to open it with [Nano](https://en.wikipedia.org/wiki/GNU_nano).
+There is a final setting we need to configure and it's related to the audio range in which Shairport Sync operates.
+To do it we need to open the config file of Shariport Sync, therefore run the following command on the Pi's terminal to open it with [Nano](https://en.wikipedia.org/wiki/GNU_nano).

 <pre class="lang:sh decode:true" title="Open Shairport Sync config file">$ sudo nano /usr/local/etc/shairport-sync.conf</pre>